-and what is the expected demand relevant to our MSc degrees on AI and Data Science.
-This

-(class size) for the course? may even become a compulsory course in some

-State what your estimate is based on: e.g. programmes.

-by referring to projects in an area, sizes of

-similar courses, employer demand, etc. A

-survey of students may be requested once

-the main descriptor information is ready.

-Has this proposal been discussed \underline{X} Yes

-with the DDoLT (Curriculum) or No

-DoLT prior to BoS submission?

-Who else has been consulted?
+State what your estimate is based on: e.g. by referring to projects in an area, sizes of similar courses, employer demand, etc. A survey of students may be requested once the main descriptor information is ready.
+Has this proposal been discussed with the DDoLT (Curriculum) or DoLT prior to BoS submission? may even become a compulsory course in some programmes.
+X Yes No Who else has been consulted?
+Proposals should typically be discussed with relevant colleagues, including the programme director (for MSc courses).
+Summarize their comments if needed.
 Sharon Goldwater

-Proposals should typically be discussed

-with relevant colleagues, including the

-programme director (for MSc courses).

-Summarize their comments if needed.